kubernetes/enhancements/keps/sig-node/1977-container-notifier/README.md

 ## Motivation

-Being able to take application consistent snapshots/backups is a hard requirement to protect stateful workloads in Kubernetes.
-It's required for many applications to temporally quiesce themselves before taking snapshots of their PersistentVolume(s) and unquiesce afterwards to ensure application consistency.
+Being able to take application consistent snapshots/backups is a requirement to protect stateful workloads in Kubernetes.
+It's required by many applications to temporally quiesce themselves before taking snapshots of their PersistentVolume(s) and unquiesce afterwards to ensure that an application consistent snapshot/backup can be creatd.
 A mechanism to send a quiesce/unquiesce command to `Pod`(s) is needed.

 The first attempt was to introduce an [ExecutionHook](https://github.com/kubernetes/enhancements/blob/master/keps/sig-storage/20190120-execution-hook-design.md) CRD which allows arbitrary commands to be executed against containers, and a controller which manages the lifecycle of the custom resources.
-This approach, though solves the application quiesce/unquiesce use cases, has been considered neither secure nor generic enough.
-The controller needs to be granted super user privileges on nodes.
+This approach, though solves the application quiesce/unquiesce use case, has been considered neither secure nor generic enough.
+On one hand, the controller needs to be granted super privileges on nodes in order to do kube-exec, on the other hand, the proposal does not allow sending scoped signals to `Pod`s.

-Meanwhile, there are other interesting use cases which requires a similar mechanism:
+There are other interesting use cases which require a similar mechanism:
-* Users have been asking a feature to signal `Pod`s in this [issue](https://github.com/kubernetes/kubernetes/issues/24957).
+* Users have been asking a feature to signal `Pod`s in [issue](https://github.com/kubernetes/kubernetes/issues/24957).
 For example, sending a signal to a `Pod` to reload configuration, to flush/roll logs, to change log verbosity etc.
-* Mechanism to notify `Pod`s on a to-be-evicted node.
+* Mechanism to notify `Pod`s running on a to-be-evicted node.

 With these new motivations, we are proposing a more generic design in this KEP.
 As the eventual goal is to have Kubelet executing the commands against `Pod`s, this approach is considered to be more secure as it will not widen the scope to grant super user privileges.